 Digital assistants go by many names - chatbot, virtual assistant, conversation agent—to name a few.
 They live in different devices (phones, smart speakers), platforms (apps, web), and environments (cars, homes).
-And, they can be activated by typing, talking, or both.
+They are conversation based interfaces people use by typing, talking, or both.
 Regardless of what we call them or how we interact with them, digital assistants are becoming more common.
 Since Apple’s launch of Siri in 2011, we’ve witnessed a surge in market commitment to digital assistants from both tech giants and businesses across industries.

-Brands are using digital assistants to provide customer support, deliver services, recommend products, and entertain users.
+Brands are using these conversational interfaces to provide customer support, deliver services, recommend products, and entertain users.
 Like a human assistant, a digital assistant’s purpose is to make your life easier and more pleasant by efficiently completing the tasks of daily life and freeing up time for deeper work or more enjoyable activities.
 Digital assistants that do this successfully can improve a brand’s customer experience, increase brand loyalty, and decrease customer support costs.